algorithmiaio/dev-center/_pages/integrations/arize.md

 ## Overview

-The workflow documented below contains steps that you'll complete in a model training environment (e.g., a Jupyter notebook) outside of the Algorithmia platform, steps that you'll need to complete within Algorithmia, and steps that you'll complete from an external application once the Algorithm is set up.
+The workflow documented below contains steps that you'll complete in a model training environment (e.g., a Jupyter notebook) outside of the Algorithmia platform, steps that you'll need to complete within Algorithmia, and steps that you'll complete from an external application once the algorithm is built on Algorithmia.
 At a high level, the workflow looks like this:

 1. Train and serialize a model.
 2. Upload the model file to a data collection hotsed on Algorithmia or to some other data repository to make it available to be loaded into an algorithm.